ShaniStaretz/Server-Monitoring-System/README.md

         * URL Parameters:
             *serverId (path parameter) – The unique identifier of the server whose health status history you wish to update.
         * Request Body:
-            The request body should be a JSON object that can include all the server's information Body Example:
+            The request body should be a JSON object that can include all the server's information.

+            Body Example:
             ```
             {